cpustejovsky/CharlesPustejovsky-2019-Promises/README.md

 ## Authentication
 1. Once set up, run `node signUp.js <username> <password>`
-2. Upon success you'll receive the message: `Huzzah! <username> was authenticated.
+2. Upon success you'll receive the message: `Congratulations! <username> was authenticated.
 Make sure to keep that password in a secure place.`

 ## Working with Public and Private Keys